wavefrontHQ/docs/pages/doc/wavefront_spring_boot3.md

           {{site.data.alerts.end}}
       </li>
       <li markdown="span">
-        Optionally, to send trace data to Wavefront, add Distributed Tracing as a dependency.
+        Optionally, add Distributed Tracing as a dependency to send trace data to Wavefront.
         <br/> ![Distributed Tracing dependency](/images/spring_boot3_dt_depdendency.png)
       </li>
       <li>
         Click <b>Generate</b> to download the project as a zip file.
         {{site.data.alerts.tip}}
-          To check out all the dependencies and the versions used in your project click <b>Explore</b>.
+          To check out all the dependencies and the versions used in your project, click <b>Explore</b>.
         {{site.data.alerts.end}}
       </li>
       <li>